 WikiHow said that Auto-Tune would work only with singing, not with speech, because it needed a melody to detect and adapt to.
 This wasn’t the original mission, but I went with it.
 I found a recording of me singing.
 It needed noise reduction, so I did that first.
 I also went into Effect > Amplify to reduce its volume a bit, so as to give Auto-Tune room to work.
 Then I went to Effect > GSnap.
 Next, I was supposed to click the Select a Scale button.
-I hoped that I was on-key with the original artist whom I was imitating, and therefore specified the scale that I got from some website, when I searched for the scale used in that song.
+I hoped that I was on-key with the original artist whom I was imitating, and therefore specified the scale that I got from a search for the scale used in that song.
 Then WikiHow said I should choose these settings: Minimum and Maximum frequencies (40Hz and 2000Hz, respectively), Gate -80dB, Speed 1, Attack and Release (1ms).
 I left everything else at default values and clicked Apply and then (still in that GSnap dialog) the green Play arrow at lower left.
 The result was awful.
 Auto-Tune was all over the place.
 Apparently I had fooled it: it believed I was singing something that I wasn’t.
 Well, I took it as a compliment.

 I did try GSnap with my plain speech file, but I couldn’t see that it was doing anything.
 It appeared, in short, that the Auto-Tune suggestion was a red herring.
 (Sigh.)
 At least I had learned something about adding plugins to Audacity, and had also acquired a bit of humility.
 All for free.